Why Australia?

 - Increased understanding of the need for ‘real-world’ learning and experiences.

-- A national conversation has begun about better ways of measuring skills and knowledge.
+- The national conversation about better ways of measuring skills and knowledge than the traditional standardised exams and the ATAR.

 - Universities are increasingly looking at different ways of selecting their students.